wpmetabox/docsv2/docs/fields/post.md

 Placeholder | `placeholder` | The placeholder for the select box.
 Default is "Select a {post label}".
 Applied only when the `field_type` is `select` or `select_advanced`.
 Field type | `field_type` | How the posts are displayed?
 See below.

-This field inherits the look and field (and settings) from other fields, depending on the `field_type`, which accepts the following value:
+This field inherits the look and field (and settings) from other fields, depending on the field type, which accepts the following value:

 Field type | Description | Settings inherited from
 --- | --- | ---